Set My Love in Motion

-Set My Love In Motion is the fifth studio album by American singer and songwriter Syreeta Wright, released on October 21, 1981 by Motown.
+Set My Love In Motion is the fifth studio album by American singer and songwriter Syreeta Wright, released on October 21, 1981, by Motown.

 The album yielded three singles: "You Set My Love in Motion", "Can't Shake Your Love" and "Quick Slick".
-Set My Love in Motion did not score any commercial success, reaching the lower half of the Billboard 200 album chart, where it peaked at No. 189, but fared much better on the Black Albums chart, where it reached the top forty on that chart.
+Set My Love in Motion did not achieve much commercial success, reaching the lower half of the Billboard 200 album chart, where it peaked at No. 189, although fared better on the Black Albums chart, where it reached the top forty.